Local Enterprise Partnership Activity

 - Landau Careers and Apprenticeship Fair – where local businesses and education providers in the city were invited to come along and be involved in an event to promote particular careers.
 We also hosted companies who were offering apprenticeships the opportunity to speak with potential apprentices.

-- Landau Forte Results Day – similar to the Careers and Apprenticeship Fair, employers, training providers and Level 2 providers came into College on Results day to support all Year 11s in making the next step in their educational careers.
+- Landau Forte Results Day – Staff from the Landau Forte College Derby and our Careers Advisor, Helen Suffolk-Adams will be available to support all Year 11s in making the next step in their education.

 The Curriculum Leader for our Learning for Life Curriculum has made effective links with employers in the local and regional area.
 Several employers have visited lessons and spoken to students about the world of work.